mikeAdamss/V4andRecipes/SAPE - all geographies/README.md

 ## IMPORTANT

-The chunkcutoff is checked every time a chunk is finished programming.
+The chunkcutoff is checked every time a chunk is finished processing.
 Whenever output is required a csv with be written with incrementing file numbers appended - file1, file2, file3, file4 etc - then processing will continue..

 You typically need to supply BOTH the arguments to effectively control processing resource.